moorepants/dissertation/davisbicycle.rst

 Steering torque has been measured in relatively few instances of bicycle experiments and not many more for motorcycles.
-Of these, very few prove that their design wasn't suspectible to cross talk and for the small torque control used in typical bicycle control (i.e. less than 10 Nm, but the majority less than 5 Nm).
+Of these, very few prove that their design wasn't susceptible to cross talk and for the small torque control used in typical bicycle control (i.e. less than 10 Nm, but the majority less than 5 Nm).
 Most of these designs measure the torque somewhere inbetween the rider hand interface and the ground contact point.
 This is an acceptly maybe